 Requirements for Supplies/Materials Funds:

-● Students must be enrolled during the semester they apply and during the time
+● Students must be enrolled during the semester they apply and during the time of supplies/materials used.

 ● Requests for materials that can be obtained in another manner (e.g., books from the library; software available for student use by KSU) will not be funded.
 (Computer equipment is excluded.)